KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 This will be the most important slide from this section for those of you who are new to collaboration Let’s look at the example of syncing a forked repo clone.
-When someone makes a change to the original repo, the fork does not update.
+Say for instance, a maintainer makes a change in the DjangoCo U.S. website repo.
 We could delete a fork and re-fork it to update it, but if you have a pull request pending, the pull request will now be inactive and it will be harder for you and the maintainer who reviews the pull request to work on.
 * Here is another way to update the fork.
 We already know that the fork automatically becomes the remote origin when the repo is cloned locally.
 We can add an additional remote to the local clone that points to the shared repo.
 The remote in this situation is commonly called upstream.
 We can then fetch and merge or pull updates from the upstream to the local clone, then push the updates to the fork.
 We are not pushing to the upstream, because presumably, we do not have write permission.

 </td></tr>